hashicorp/design-system/website/docs/components/page-header/partials/code/how-to-use.md

 ### Contextual components

-The `PageHeader` uses a variety of contextual components that either yield their content or render a specific Helios component.
+The Page Header uses a variety of contextual components that either yield their content or render a specific Helios component.

 ```handlebars
 <Hds::PageHeader @title="Page title" as |PH|>